- Home

 The Whitby High School places great importance on attendance and punctuality.
 It has been proven through numerous studies that students who have good attendance achieve well and develop important social skills.
 The Whitby High School expects that students will have at least 97% attendance.

-Frequent absence is a serious problem for pupils as much of the work they miss is never made up, leaving these pupils at a significant disadvantage for the remainder of their school career.
+Frequent absence is a serious problem for students as much of the work they miss is never made up, leaving these students at a significant disadvantage for the remainder of their school career.

 Do not keep your child away from school ‘just in case; when they could be in a class learning with their friends.

-If a child should feel unwell, parents/carers need to contact the school office by telephone, text or e-mail at their earliest opportunity.
+If a child should feel unwell, parents/carers need to contact the school office by telephone, e-mail or Via the arbor app at their earliest opportunity.
 The school must be informed each day thereafter.
-Pleas ensure the school is contacted about the absences.
-If school is not notified of the reason for the absence, it will be ‘unauthorised’.
+Please ensure the school is contacted about the absences.
+If the school is not notified of the reason for the absence, it will be ‘unauthorised’.

 Students are registered electronically and if a student is absent without explanation, automatic texts will be sent to parent /carers.
 This is an important part of our safeguarding procedure within school.
 To avoid any mistakes, good communication is vital.